nezia1/what-the-git/README.md

 Feel free to submit an issue if you have feature requests, I'll gladly take them.

 ## Supported commands
-So far, only git add and git commit are supported, with a small number of flags.
+So far, only git add, git commit and git push are supported, with a small number of flags.

 ## Development